maelys-mcardle/adventure/documentation/4_entities.md

 though, it would match the name for the subgraph in the `.dot` file.

 Note that just because the sub-division was done in the `.dot` file it doesn't have to be done in the `.md` file and vice versa.
+The `.yml` files cannot be organized any differently.
+If the `.yml` files get too complex, the only solution is to split it up into multiple files.